 Explanation: The purpose of this type of question is to see how confident you are and if you may be willing to accept any offer.

-Prior to starting your job search, you should determine what your career strategy is what you feel your next position should be.
-Knowing this will also help you respond to the 'where will you be in five years' question.
-Once you have determined your career path, you should only apply to positions that match the next step in your career plan.
-Then, when you are asked this question, you can respond by providing a brief overview of your career plan and how the job you are applying for fits in.
+Prior to starting your job search, you should determine what your career strategy is and what you feel your next position should be.
+Knowing this will also help you respond to the "where will you be in five years" question.
+Once you have determined your career path, you should only apply to positions that match the next step in your career plan, then when you are asked this question, you can respond by providing a brief overview of your career plan and how the job you are applying for fits in.
 You can also state that you are exploring similar positions with other organizations.
 Here's an example of this type of answer:

-Example: "My career plan calls for me to be a Senior Manager in this industry five years from now.
-In order to achieve this, the position we are discussing is the next logical step for me.
-This is why I have applied for the job.
-In addition to this opportunity, I have identified several others with similar companies in this industry.
-I am currently pursuing these in while talking to you about this job."
+Example: "My career plan calls for me to be a senior manager in this industry five years from now.
+In order to achieve this, the position we are discussing is the next logical step for me which is why I have applied for the job.
+In addition to this opportunity, I have identified several others with similar companies in the industry.
+I am currently pursuing these while also talking to you about this job."

 Question: Give an example of a time when you delegated an important task successfully.